-Oikos University is a member of the Transnational Association of Christian Colleges and Schools (TRACS), [15935 Forest Road, Forest, VA 24551; Telephone: (434) 525-9539; e-mail: info@tracs.org] having been awarded Accredited Status as Category IV institution by the TRACS Accreditation Commission on April 19, 2016.
-This Status is effective for a period of up to five years.
+Oikos University is a member of the Transnational Association of Christian Colleges and Schools (TRACS), [15935 Forest Road, Forest, VA 24551; Telephone: (434) 525-9539; e-mail: info@tracs.org] having been awarded Accredited Status as Category IV institution by the TRACS Accreditation Commission on April 19, 2016 and the status of reaffirmation I was granted on April 12, 2021 and is effective through April 2031.
 TRACS is recognized by the United States Department of Education, the Council for Higher Education Accreditation, and the International Network for Quality Assurance Agencies in Higher Education (INQAAHE).